amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-19.md

 And it was never because I was afraid of saying no, it was because I liked saying _yes_.

-But my workload coupled with the time I’ve got, and the cognitive load of learning All The Things, means I’ve had to quickly get good at saying no. A lot.
+But my workload now, coupled with the time I’ve got, and the cognitive load of learning All The Things, means I’ve had to quickly get good at saying no. A lot.
 I just know I’m not going to do a good job unless I protect my time and energy properly.

 And I’m learning that there’s something surprisingly empowering in saying “‘I’m not going take that on right now”.
 Something as small as reaching Friday last week and admitting my weeknotes weren’t going to happen - despite having planned to write them all week - was a good decision I wouldn’t have made last year.

 ## Taking what I need and leaving what I don’t

 I quite often do yoga at home, following online tutorials by yoga instructor [Adriene Mischler](https://www.youtube.com/user/yogawithadriene/videos).
-Something she regularly advises when explaining new movements is to “take what you need and leave what you don’t”—using your intuition to determine which bits of this instruction are helpful for me, and which aren’t?
+Something she regularly advises when explaining new movements is to “take what you need and leave what you don’t”—using your intuition to determine which bits of an instruction are helpful for you, and which aren’t.

 And I’m learning to apply that rule at work.